Increase Your Blog Post CTR - the Do's and Don'ts

 - Check "Related searches" or "People also ask" to create appealing titles.

 To underline the freshness of your content, you can add a year and/or month in the headline.
-For instance, "Top 11 SEO tools in 2021," "5 Updates Google Made in June."
+For instance, "Top 11 SEO tools in 2023," "5 Main Updates Google in June 2023."

 You might also like: How to Start Writing a Blog Post to Capture Readers' Minds